The Ultimate Guide to Finding the Right Alaska Cruise

 There is no one way to experience Alaska for the first time, but as so many areas of the state are inaccessible by road, a cruise in Alaska is surely one of the best routes to explore the coastal regions.
 In fact, Alaska’s coastline is almost 34,000 miles long, far exceeding that of any other U.S. state.

-Alaska cruise itineraries also ease most of the logistical challenges of point-to-point travel in the state, and it’s a journey even John Muir experienced (albeit without most of today’s creature comforts).
+The best Alaska cruise itineraries also ease most of the logistical challenges of point-to-point travel in the state, and it’s a journey even John Muir experienced (albeit without most of today’s creature comforts).

 “Never before this had I been embosomed in scenery so hopelessly beyond description,” Muir wrote, following his 1879 trip through Inside Passage.
 “The whole is so tender, so fine, so ethereal, any penwork seems coarse and unavailing.”

-Bear sighting, Alaska / Lucia Griggi
+Bear sighting, Alaska./Lucia Griggi

 When is the best time to take an Alaskan cruise?